grafana/grafana/docs/sources/permissions/overview.md

 - **Organization Role** (Admin, Editor, Viewer)
 - Via **Team** memberships where the **Team** has been assigned specific permissions.
 - Via permissions assigned directly to user (on folders, dashboards, data sources)
-- The Grafana Admin (i.e. Super Admin) user flag.
+- The Server Admin user flag.

 ## Users

 Grafana supports a wide variety of internal and external ways for users to authenticate themselves.
 These include from its own integrated database, from an external SQL server, or from an external LDAP server.

-## Grafana Admin
+## Server Admin

-This admin flag makes user a `Super Admin`.
+This admin flag makes user a `Server Admin`.
 This means they can access the `Server Admin` views where all users and organizations can be administrated.

 ## Organization Roles